You can fast and easily start the registration process of your products on the computer or mobile phone.

 How much does it cost to be a part of the deposit recycling system?

-The deposit is no fee
+The deposit is not a fee